-Camp session dates are October 23rd, 30th, November 6th, and 13th from 2:00 PM-4:00 PM.
-Cost for the duration is $160.00 per camper.
+Camp session dates are January 15th, 22nd, 29th, and February 5th from 2:00 PM-4:00 PM.
+Cost is $40.00 per camper per session.
 Price includes instruction from our coaching staff, the Varsity Teams, and an academy t-shirt.

 Campers should bring water and snacks and be dressed in athletic clothing.
 You can register your child using the form below.
 Reach out to Coach Jonathan Adams with any questions: firstname.lastname@example.org.

 Jonathan Adams is entering his 6th season as the Head Boys’ basketball coach at Notre Dame.
 During his tenure as coach, the Fighting Irish have amassed 104 wins and 5 consecutive trips to the district tournament championship game.
 The team has made the state tournament in 4 of his previous 5 seasons and have made it to the State Quarterfinals in the last two seasons.
 Coach Adams has coached 20 players that have made the all-district team and 10 players that have made the all-region team.
 Former player Tim Vaughn was named the back-to-back district player of the year, and Coach Adams has received the District II-A Coach of the Year in 4 of his 5 seasons.

 Prior to Notre Dame, Coach Adams was an assistant coach at McCallie School under John Shulman where they reached the Division II-AA State Tournament Championship game.
 Coach Adams also has experience coaching at the college level as a graduate assistant and Director of Basketball Operations for Coach John Shulman at the University of Tennessee at Chattanooga.